vectorgrp/XCPlite/examples/freertos_demo/README.md

 The FreeRTOS build of XCPlite:
 - Uses the FreeRTOS/lwIP socket, thread, mutex and clock platform abstractions in `src/platform.c`.
-- Uses the mutex based 32-bit queue implementation in `src/queue32.c` or the critical section based variant `src/queue32m.c`.
+- Uses the mutex-based 32-bit queue implementation in `src/queue32.c` or the critical-section-based variant `src/queue32m.c`.

 ### Key files in the xcplite source tree